m-kostira/cumulocity-microservice-cookbook/README.md

 ## Inventory advanced serialization
 What if you want to store more complex objects in the inventory, for example an SensorArray object which contains a collection Sensor objects of different subtypes?
 This is not possible out of the box.
 In particular, the default serialization fails when a class has a property that is polymorphic, e.g. the property type is a superclass/interface and the object is a subclass/implementor.

 The workaround for these cases is to use custom serialization.
-In our case, this is a solution based on the Jackson JSON library, which encodes the concrete object types as part of the inventory object.
+In our case, this is a solution based on the Jackson JSON library, which encodes the concrete object class name as part of the inventory object.
 The class `c8y.example.cookbook.util.ManagedObjectPOJOMapper` (included with the cookbook code) provides utility methods for writing and reading plain old Java objects (POJOs) as managed objects in the inventory.
-Again, it's possible to encode write multiple Java objects to the same managed object, provided that the Jva objects are of different types.
+Again, it's possible to write multiple Java objects to the same managed object, provided that the Java objects are of different types.

 ```
 List<Sensor> sensors = Arrays.<Sensor>asList(new TemperatureSensor("foo"), new HumiditySensor("bar"));